matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ### Suppressed exceptions

-- Java 7 introduced the try-with-resources construct, and the associated concept of exception suppression
+- Java 7 introduced the try-with-resources construct, and the associated concept of exception suppression.

 ```java
 try (Writer w = new BufferedWriter(new FileWriter(someFilename))) {